MoneyLego/cosmos.network/content/articles/what-are-the-risks-associated-with-staking.md

   - atom
 ---

-Staking ATOM earns significant rewards, but is not risk-free.
-ATOM delegated to a validator can be partially slashed (i.e. forfeited without possibility of recovery) should the validator misbehave.
-On the Cosmos Hub, there are currently two attributable faults that can lead to a slashing event:
+Staking ATOM earns significant rewards but is not risk-free.
+ATOM delegated to a validator can be partially slashed if the validator misbehaves.
+Slashing means the delegated ATOM can be forfeited without the possibility of recovery.
+On the Cosmos Hub, two attributable faults can lead to slashing events for the delegated ATOM:

-- If the validator is offline for too long (missed 500 of the last 10.000 blocks), the ATOM delegated to them will be slashed by 0.01%.
-As a delegator, it is important to delegate to validators with good uptime to minimize the risk of being slashed from this fault.
+- Slashing by 0.01% can occur if the validator is offline for too long.
+The validator must not miss 500 of the last 10.000 blocks.
-- If the validator signs two different blocks at the same height, the ATOM delegated to them will be slashed by 5%.
-This fault is harder to anticipate, as it can result from bad operation practices or outright malicious intent from the validator operator.
-Delegators should make sure that the validators in order to prevent slashing from this fault.
+- Slashing by 5% can occur if the validator signs two different blocks at the same height.
+This fault is harder to anticipate, resulting from bad operation practices or outright malicious intent from the validator operator.

+When you delegate your ATOM to a validator, select a trusted validator to prevent slashing from these faults.